 For example, here’s the e-commerce app for a jewelry store.
 The right screen shows the product card: we can see that the general data about the item – color, width, weight, and material – is given in several lines which are close to each other and therefore are naturally perceived as a unified piece of content.
 At the same time, the detailed description of the item presenting quite a considerable piece of writing is placed further and in that way separated a bit from the data file.
 So, these content blocks don’t merge and users can easily differ key data from the detailed description.

 Here’s another example, grounded heavily on the principle of proximity – a layout of an online magazine.
 All the content and control blocks are arranged on the basis of the broken grid and without any frames separating them from each other.
-The proximity of the elements allows users quickly define core content zones: the set of links in the header, the list of the latest publications on the left, the field of the preview for the fresh article and the block of social network links in the footer.
-Moreover, inside this global block the principle of proximity continues to separate or unify the elements: according to it, the designer arranges the positions in the list of latest publications around different topics as well as separates the links to the web pages in the header from the controls of instant action such as search or subscription.
+The proximity of the elements allows users to quickly define core content zones: the set of links in the header, the list of the latest publications on the left, the field of the preview for the fresh article, and the block of social network links in the footer.
+Moreover, inside this global block, the principle of proximity continues to separate or unify the elements: according to it, the designer arranges the positions in the list of latest publications around different topics as well as separates the links to the web pages in the header from the controls of instant action such as search or subscription.
 This approach not only makes the layout elegant and scannable but also strengthens intuitive navigation for better usability.

 Although we have just started revising Gestalt theory usage in design, it’s already obvious that knowing these simple yet effective principles can save much effort for users and support user-friendly interfaces with mechanisms that work according to human cognitive abilities and psychological patterns.
 Follow the updates to check the explanations and examples for other grouping principles: symmetry, continuation, closure, and others.